geluso/react-router-dom-intro/react-router-intro.md

 components then something is wrong.
 You must fix this before continuing.
 Always: do simple things before doing complex things!

+Try manually deleting two of the three components so only one component is left on the page at a time.
+You should see your webpage update with just that component.
+This is effectively what **React Router** does.
+We can React Router so that it's aware of each component we want to show on the screen and React Router will swap the components out so that only one of them is shown at a time.

 Now that we've proven to ourselves that we're able to show each of the components on the main page it's time to hook them up to Router.